top of page

 Does this sound like you?

-You can hear your dog’s nails tippy-tapping on your hard flooring and you KNOW it’s time for a trim, but you’ve been putting it off for weeks because your dog doesn’t like having their nails cut 🫣
+• You can hear your dog’s nails tapping on the hard floor and you KNOW it’s time for a trim – but you’ve been putting it off for weeks because your dog hates having their nails cut 🫣

-Your dog is booked in with the groomer next week but you’re a bit embarrassed to take them in because you haven’t been able to get them to stand still to be brushed and now their coat is totally matted 😱
+• Your dog is booked for a grooming session, but you’re worried because they can't sit still to be brushed and now their coat is totally matted 😱

-It’s time for your dog’s annual boosters and you’re dreading it because you know they’re scared of the vet and you hate having to see them so stressed 😢
+• It’s time for your dog’s annual vaccinations and you’re dreading it because you know they’re terrified of the vet and you hate seeing them so stressed 😢

 What if I told you there’s a solution?

-Grooming, vet visits and other kinds of handling are simply part of our dogs’ lives – and there’s no getting around that!
+Grooming, vet visits and other kinds of handling are an inevitable part of our dogs’ lives.

-But there IS a way to make these procedures less stressful for both you and your dog, and all it takes is a little time and patience.
+However, there's a way to make these procedures less stressful for both you and your dog.
 The secret?
 Cooperative care training.

 So what is cooperative care training for dogs?

-Why do dogs struggle with grooming and medical procedures?
+Why do some dogs struggle with grooming or medical procedures?

 👍 Benefits for dogs: